abshirahmed/trmnl-salah-times/docs/wiki/settings.md

 1. Click the "Reset to Default" button in the settings panel
 2. Confirm that you want to reset all settings
-3. Your settings will be reset to the default values (Muslim World League calculation method, 12-hour time format)
+3. Your settings will be reset to the default values (ISNA calculation method, 24-hour time format, Standard Asr method, 0 Maghrib offset)

 ## Settings Synchronization